mkboltromiuk/crud-api/README.md

 -   **User Registration**: Allows new users to register by providing their first name, last name, email, password, and role.
 -   **User Login**: Allows registered users to log in by providing their email and password.
--   **JWT Authentication**: Generates a JWT token for authenticated users which expires after 1 hour.
+-   **JWT Authentication**: Generates a JWT token for authenticated users.
 -   **User Role**: Supports two user roles: `user` and `admin`.

 ## Technologies Used